exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 ### Respecing students
 The button at the bottom labeled “Respec” removes all used \\(σ\\) in Research and gives you back without consequence.
-This allows for testing or reallocating easily.
+This allows for testing or reallocating easily, but it will remove __ALL__ of your students from everything including theories.
 On the bottom right is located a list-shaped button.
 Pressing this will reveal the <kbd>-</kbd> buttons.
 These
 <kbd>-</kbd> buttons remove x levels from the selected research option.
 The amount of levels removed is based on the x1, x10, x25, x100, xMax